-There are some other occasions where a tuning may be necessary, for example when you move your piano.
+Tune your piano after you move it.
 The simple act of lifting, setting down and rolling disrupts the careful placement of its 236 tuning pins, and humidity and temperature variations in its new environment will cause it to go out of tune.
+Schedule your tuning for three or more days after you move to allow it to acclimate to its new home.

 In fact, just moving the piano to different areas within your home can cause it to slightly lose its tuning, especially if it is to or away from a window that gets direct sun, a sliding glass door to the outside, an air-conditioning vent or any other area that experiences hot and cold shifts throughout the day.